trychlos/pwix-ui-layout/README.md

           returns the current view size as a string constant

-     - `uiNView`
+     - `uiSMView`

-          test for a normal-size view
+          test for a small-size view

      - `uiMDView`

           test for a medium-size view

+     - `uiSTView`

+          test for a medium-size view

+     - `uiLGView`

+          test for a large-size view

-     - `uiSMView`
+     - `uiXLView`

-          test for a small-size view
+          test for a very large-size view

 ## Maintainer reminder - Test environments